ukyzky/twigs/README.md

-# Twigs (with extended trigger length custom firmware by ukyzky)
+# Twigs (customized with extended trigger length)

 Original Twigs firmware has a little compatibility problem about too short trigger output length.

 For example, Make Noise Rene Classic module recommends that clock input trigger length is 0.5ms.
+And Rene 2018 module recommends 2.5ms.

 But original twigs firmware seems too short trigger length.
 (According to source code, it seems to be 0.128ms.)

-So in this custom firmware, trigger output length is extended to 0.512ms.
+So in this custom firmware, trigger output length is extended to 2.56ms.

 # Twigs